 Developing a Unique Name for Your Business

-Finding a unique name for your business may just be one of the most important aspects in developing your company.
+Finding and developing a unique name for your business may just be one of the most important aspects in developing your company.
 In this article our naming experts share their insights on how you can get a name as unique as your business.

-You may have outstanding product selection, exceptional customer service or a clear technological advantage … but potential customers may never know about these qualities because they’ve been turned off by your name.
+You may have outstanding product selection, exceptional customer service or a clear technological advantage.
+But potential customers may never know about these qualities because they’ve been turned off by your name.
 They have likely already formed an initial impression of your business based on your business name and company logo alone.
 Let your company name get your foot in the door and let your product pull that door open.

 Establish a Sustainable Competitive Advantage and Match a Unique Name to This Advantage